DevExpress/testcafe/CONTRIBUTING.md

 5. Fork TestCafe and create a branch in your fork.
 Name this branch with an issue number, e.g. `gh852`, `gh853`.

-    > If you are going to update documentation, do this in a separate branch, e.g. `gh852-docs`.
+    > If you are going to update the documentation, do this in a separate branch, e.g. `gh852-docs`.

 6. Commit your changes into the branch.

 7. Add regression tests to the appropriate sections if you are fixing a bug.
-You can find these sections by searching for `Regression` in code.
+You can find these sections by searching for `Regression` in the code.

     Add unit and/or functional tests if you are developing new functionality.